Zeynepbkn/Emotion_Recognition_Transfer_Learning/README.md

 - Confidence levels for each emotion class
 - Example images for testing
 - User-friendly interface powered by Gradio
-- Live sharing feature to share your application with others

 ## Requirements